jostroff/Side-Projects-After-College/README.md

 # Side-Projects-After-College
 These are side projects I created after graduating college.
-Includes source code.
+Includes source code and screenshots.